'I think you need to mute, Angela' - mute curse plagues G7 virtual meeting

-LONDON, Feb 19 (Reuters) - After nearly a year of lockdown video meetings, even Group of Seven leaders failed to escape the mute curse on Friday when British Prime Minister Boris Johnson had to tell Germany’s leader to switch off her microphone.
+LONDON (Reuters) - After nearly a year of lockdown video meetings, even Group of Seven leaders failed to escape the mute curse on Friday when British Prime Minister Boris Johnson had to tell Germany’s leader, Angela Merkel, to switch off her microphone.

 “Can you hear us Angela,” Johnson quipped over the German, chuckling.
 “I think you need to mute.”